 Among the bushes grow various herbs, such as a pinkish-blue primrose, Primula denticulata, a beautiful yellowish poppy, Meconopsis dhwoji, the red-flowered Chinese ladies’ tresses (Spiranthes sinensis), and a wonderful blue larkspur, Delphinium kamaonense.

-Most inhabitants of Langtang Village are Buddhists, which is obvious from the many fluttering prayer flags on the houses, and a chorten, the Tibetan version of a Buddhist stupa – a domed building, which often contains religious relics, e.g. bones or ashes from a holy man.
-Along the trails, many mani walls – flat stone slabs with carved mantras – have been constructed.
+Most inhabitants of Langtang Village are Buddhists, which is obvious from the many fluttering prayer flags on the houses, and a chorten, the Tibetan version of a Buddhist stupa – a domed building, which often contains religious relics, for example bones or ashes from a holy man.
+Along the trails, many mani walls (flat stone slabs with carved Buddhist mantras) have been constructed.
 Over time, these mani stones are often covered in colourful lichens.
+You may read more about chortens, mani-stones and other Buddhist aspects on the page Religion: Buddhism.

 A number of hotels are clustered around Kyanjin Gompa, a Tibetan Buddhist monastery situated at an altitude of c.
 3,900 m.
 The mountain slopes in this area are covered in forests of Himalayan birch (Betula utilis), mixed with the rare Nepalese larch (Larix himalaica).
 Dense shrubs of Rhododendron campanulatum cover the forest floor.